 My Daughter’s First Camping Trip in Hoh Rainforest

-We also visited some of Pacific coastline of Olympic National Park but there were many more tourists in this area, and it wasn’t my favorite area.
-The massive piles of driftwood from the huge rainforest trees washed ashore was interesting, however.
+We also visited the Pacific coastline of Olympic National Park, but this area had many more tourists, making it less enjoyable for me.
+However, the massive piles of driftwood from the enormous rainforest trees washed ashore were quite interesting to see.

 Coastline